 Was it fan interference?
 Did a Cubs fan really just take away an out from his favorite team?
 How close was Alou to actually catching the ball?

 So many questions, so little time to answer them.
-Umpire Mike Everitt ruled there was no interference on the play, and the game continued on.
+Umpire Mike Everitt ruled there was no interference on the play, and the postseason game continued on.

-The camera zoomed in on the fan, who we later learned was Steve Bartman.
+The camera zoomed in on the fan, who we later learned was Cubs fan Steve Bartman.
 He was the only one sitting down in the front row and wiping tears from his eyes as everyone tried to gather their emotions.

 Bartman quickly became everyone's top public enemy, a scapegoat and the unfortunate star in the latest episode of the franchise's World Series curse, but what happened in the minutes, days, months and even years to come is no more his fault than the night that ruined everything.

 What Happened Right After The Bartman Incident?

 On the next pitch of the at-bat, Castillo walked.
 The next batter, catcher Ivan Rodriguez, singled to drive home Pierre and make the score 3-1.
 Miguel Cabrera then hit a potentially inning-ending double-play ground ball to Cubs shortstop Alex Gonzalez, who decided it was the perfect moment to bobble it.

 The floodgates opened.

 The Marlins scored eight runs in the eighth inning against Prior and the Cubs bullpen.
 They won Game 6.
 They won Game 7.
 They won the 2003 World Series over the New York Yankees.

 The Alex Gonzalez Error